jingcaiguo/jingcaiguo.github.io/_pages/about.md

 <a href="https://jingcaiguo.github.io/"><img src="./images/lumen.png" width = "400" alt="Lumen-Lab"></a>
 👈👈 ***<font color="Crimson">Click for more information</font>***

-We are looking for self-motivated **PhD Student**, **Postdoctoral Researcher**, and **Research Assistant** to work and have fun together on multiple research projects.
-Drop me an email (jc-jingcai.guo@polyu.edu.hk) with your complete CV if you are interested.
+We are actively looking for self-motivated **PhD Student**, **Postdoctoral Researcher**, and **Research Assistant** to work and have fun together on multiple research projects.
+Drop me an email (<jc-jingcai.guo@polyu.edu.hk>) with your complete CV if you are interested.
 Candidates with strong programming and mathematics backgrounds are preferred. **Visiting Students/Researchers** (onsite/remote) are also welcome!

 <!--**I am fortunate to supervise and work together with these gifted students/staffs:**